Heather Phillips is a Senior Account Manager at Geben Communication.

 At Geben, we believe in doing work when and where we’re most productive.
 For me, this starts with a cup of coffee, clearing my inbox and reading the news from home early each morning.
 This also helps me prioritize some “me time” each morning to meditate, work out or enjoy some screen-free time before heading to the office.

-My day from there varies depending on client needs -- I could spend my day heads down on a writing project, in back-to-back meetings and brainstorming sessions, or around town meeting with partners.
+My day from there varies depending on client needs — I could spend my day heads down on a writing project, in back-to-back meetings and brainstorming sessions, or around town meetings with partners.

 Seeing a PR win turn into a business result are the best moments.
 Knowing the work we do is truly making a difference for a partner’s bottom line is so rewarding.
 As part of my role, I also lead most of our startup work and securing opportunities for emerging companies in big media outlets are some of the best wins.

 It’s hard to identify the best moment and that’s one of the reasons I love working in PR.
 My passion is driven by helping partners achieve meaningful results that are going to help take their companies to the next level.

 If you could be a publicist for your favorite brand, who would it be and what would be your first order or business?

 For as long as I can remember, I’ve been a big fan of Apple, anxiously waiting for the next product update and taking note of the company’s simple approach to PR and marketing.

 If I was a publicist for Apple, my first order of business would be to take a deep dive into communication data.
 I would love to use data to pull insights on how they can better understand and communicate with their broad audiences so they can more effectively explain why they are making product decisions.